codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation-options.md

 Codefresh supports two installation environments:

-* **Hosted** installation, where the runtime is hosted in Codefresh and managed by Codefresh.
+* **Hosted** environments, where the runtime is hosted in and managed by Codefresh.
   Hosted enviroments are full-cloud environments, where all updates and improvements are managed by Codefresh, with zero-maintenance overhead for you as the customer.

-  For more information on how to set up the hosted installation, including provisioning hosted runtimes, see [Set up Hosted GitOps]({{site.baseurl}}/docs/incubation/hosted-runtime/).
+  For more information on how to set up the hosted environment, including provisioning hosted runtimes, see [Set up Hosted GitOps]({{site.baseurl}}/docs/incubation/hosted-runtime/).

-* **Hybrid** installation, where the runtime is installed in the customer premises, and managed by the customer.
+* **Hybrid** environments, where the runtime is installed in the customer's premises, and managed by the customer.
   Hybrid environments are ideal for organizations that want their source code within their premises, or have other security constraints.
-The hybrid installation strikes the perfect balance between security, flexibility, and ease of use.
-As the custome, you are responsible for runtime installation and upgrade, whike Codefresh continues to maintain most aspects of the platform.
+Hybrid installations strike the perfect balance between security, flexibility, and ease of use.
+As the customer, you are responsible for installing and upgrading runtimes, while Codefresh continues to maintain most aspects of the platform.
-  For more information on hybrid runtimes, start with [Hybrid runtime requirements]({{site.baseurl}}/docs/runtime/requirements/), and continue with [Installling hybrid runtimes]({{site.baseurl}}/docs/runtime/installation/).
+  For more information on hybrid environments, see [Hybrid runtime requirements]({{site.baseurl}}/docs/runtime/requirements/), and [Installling hybrid runtimes]({{site.baseurl}}/docs/runtime/installation/).

 ### Hosted vs.hybrid environments